Ghana sends debt rework proposal to official creditors: sources

 It is restructuring its debt under the Common Framework process, set up by the G20 in 2020 to bring China and other newer creditor nations into joint sovereign debt restructuring negotiations, for its external debt rework.

+An IMF team will visit Ghana from June 8 to 15 as part of its regular engagement under the $3 billion loan programme, an IMF spokesperson said on Wednesday, adding that the first formal review of the programme will happen in the coming months.

-(Reporting by Maxwell Akalaare Adombila and Jorgelina do Rosario, Writing by Rachel Savage, Editing by Karin Strohecker and Nick Macfie)
+(Reporting by Maxwell Akalaare Adombila and Jorgelina do Rosario, Writing by Rachel Savage, Editing by Karin Strohecker, Nick Macfie and Toby Chopra)

 ((Rachel.Savage@thomsonreuters.com;))